-From Spring 2021, a new national Patient Safety Incident Management System (PSIMS) will enter its public beta stage.
+From Spring 2021, a new national Learn from patient safety events (LFPSE) service (previously called the patient safety incident management system – PSIMS) will enter its public beta stage.
 The new system will be phased in to replace the current National Reporting and Learning System (NRLS).

-- Connect with PSIMS to record and share details of patient safety events with the national NHS system, and access learning to support safety improvement.
+- Connect with LFPSE to record and share details of patient safety events with the national NHS system, and access learning to support safety improvement.

 - Continue to fulfil their obligations to report certain notifiable incidents to the Care Quality Commission (CQC), which in many organisations is routinely fulfilled by reporting to the national patient safety team.

 - Maintain their ability to share certain patient safety events with other national organisations with a remit for safety, including MHRA and PHE, to reduce the need for duplicate reporting.

 If you are procuring or re-procuring for LRMS software within a healthcare provider organisation, and wish to benefit from the LFPSE service and the data-sharing capabilities it offers, you are advised to ensure that your chosen vendor offers LFPSE-compliant products.

 To support you to do this, vendors of LRMS software, that have passed LFPSE compliance testing, are listed below:

 - Ulysses 2000 Ltd (compliance assessment passed 25/05/21 for Ulysses Risk Management System software, version 5.5 and above).